 CAST STONE BASE, DOOR AND WINDOW TRIM STIMULATES STORE FRONTS

 The cast stone base, window and door trim with projecting lintels stimulates the storefront features.

 CONSTRUCTION COORDINATION, PROJECT PLANNING, CUSTOMER SUPPORT

-- The AAS team provided settings plan along with RFID system to identify and track every single stone piece used in the project.
+- The AAS team provided settings plan along with fully automated tracking system to identify and track every single stone piece used in the project.
 (Image below shows example settings plan for the northeast elevation of the building).

 - Staging, sequencing, palletization and delivery of manufactured stone in batches to simplify planning at the construction site.

 - Training to explain connection details for hanging stone pieces used in the project, onsite troubleshooting.